irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement/TE-Countner_Malign_Information/Classroom_Setup/Required_Resources.md

 - Key Assumptions Check Structured Analytic Techniques (SATs) handout.
 (Beebe and Pherson, 2015, p.
 185)
 - Deception Detection Structured Analytic Techniques (SATs) handouts: Past Opposition Practices (POP), Manipulability of Sources (MOSES), Motive, Opportunity, and Means (MOM), Evaluation of Evidence (EVE) (Pherson and Heuer, 2021, p.
 264) (Beebe and Pherson, 2015, p.
 161)
 ### Lesson 02
+- Handout for Concrete Experience (CE) detailing the scenario for the students to experience.
+This handout should include the scenario and the instructions for the students to follow.
 ### Lesson 03
+- Source Content Audience Media Effect (SCAME) handout
 ### Lesson 04
 ### Lesson 05
 ### Lesson 06